Riderless horse outline at the Tom Mix Memorial.

 Tom Mix Memorial Picnic Area.

 The gully was renamed Tom Mix Wash as a makeshift memorial.
 Seven years later the Pinal County Historical Society erected a monument at the remote site.
 It's a mortared, cobblestone pile topped with a two-foot-tall black iron silhouette of a saddled but riderless horse, its head bowed.
 The horse has several holes in it.
-At first you may think it's rust -- but then you remember that you're in a desert, and you realize that they are in fact bullet holes.
+At first you may think it's rust -- but then you remember that you're in a desert, and there is no rust, and the holes are in fact bullet holes.

-The monument was restored in the 1980s (the previous horse had even more bullet holes) and in the early 21st century a sheltered picnic bench was built just behind it.
-This helps if you want to eat lunch in the middle of a desert where Tom Mix died, but detracts from the loneliness conveyed in our earlier visits.
+The monument was restored in 1990 when the horse, which had been stolen ten years earlier, was returned and had its first batch of bullet holes repaired.
+In the early 21st century a single, sheltered picnic bench was built just behind the monument, for those who want to eat lunch in the middle of a desert where Tom Mix died.

 Address: